onedayhk/transport-links/readme.txt

 5. After filling it up, there's a short code that is going to be generated that is going to be use to display the transport links block in the front-end.
 6. After saving it, you should already see the transport links block in the front-end.

+== Frequently Asked Questions ==

+= Error when searching the address =

+The address might be not in our Database yet, you might contact us about this so we can add it.

 == Screenshots ==

 1. screenshot-1.png